-If you know people whose dream is to open a bed and breakfast, help them make their big decision and avoid failure.
-Show them the following tips from savvy Michigan B&B innkeepers.
+If your goal is to someday open a bed and breakfast, save money, save time, and avoid failure by following these tips from savvy Michigan B&B innkeepers.

 An operations tip from innkeeper Steve Gibson, owner/innkeeper of the 10-room Kalamazoo House B&B: “There are so many moving parts to running an inn that good organization and well-defined tasks and checklists are essential.
 It may not be an airliner coming in for a landing with lives at stake, but it’s your reputation at stake with every room flip.”

 While you’re clicking, read more about each inn whose innkeeper is quoted.
 You’re sure to find a great #MichBnB for your next getaway.

 Before you open a bed and breakfast, 8 more tips

-... here are seven more considerations offered by Michigan B&B Association innkeepers.
+... here are eight more considerations offered by Michigan B&B Association innkeepers.

 Motive: “Be sure you are getting into the bed and breakfast business for just that reason: a business.
 It is a mistake to open a B&B for the sake of people paying your mortgage.
 You really have to have a passion to want to open a bed and breakfast, or else you will burn out from the idea real quick.”
 Marci Palajac, House on the Hill B&B, Ellsworth